Looking for Uber or Lyft driver insurance?

 Not only could you find yourself being dropped from your private auto insurance company but you could be stuck paying out of pocket for 100% of the repairs if you are at fault in an accident.
 If there is a liability claim included in that accident, the coverage through the rideshare company is limited and you could find yourself in a lawsuit without any legal help or help in paying the amount you are being sued for.

-Q. Does a rideshare program, such as Lyft or Uber; offer any coverage for their drivers?
+Q. Does a rideshare program, such as Lyft or Uber; offer any insurance coverage for their drivers?

 *Contingent meaning you would have to submit to your private auto insurance first and when denied Uber or Lyft will provide up to the limits they offer or cover repairs but with high deductibles.

-If you’re an Uber or Lyft driver and looking for car insurance, call us today, or get the process started online right here on our website.
+If you're an Uber or Lyft driver and looking for car insurance, get the process started now and get an online quote!